 Including, Boettcher Scholars and Norlin Scholars, Professional and Academic Conference Endowment, and Top Scholarships.

 McNair Scholars are from underserved backgrounds and demonstrate strong academic potential for graduate school.
 They are first-generation and low-income students, or students historically underrepresented in graduate education, who are interested in earning a doctoral degree in their field.

 The CU Boulder Scholarship Application is available year-round through the student portal; however, the majority of scholarships are available to view October 1 - February 15.
 Prospective students can complete the scholarship application once they have applied for admission and requested access through their Admissions Application Status Page.
 The scholarship application is optional and completely separate from the admissions process.
 Completing the application has no impact on your chances of admission.
 A scholarship committee evaluates submitted applications and selects recipients.
 Scholarships are highly competitive and award criteria may include academic merit, financial need, extracurricular activities, leadership, or other requirements.
-In addition to completing the CU Boulder Scholarship Application, students are encouraged to submit the Free Application for Federal Student Aid (FAFSA) by February 15.

 The CU Boulder Scholarship Application includes both a streamlined application for multiple CU scholarships, but it also helps you find additional scholarships to apply for.
 Scholarships within the CU Boulder Scholarship Application will specify how to apply (including those offered through the general application).
 To apply using the tool, students will need to log in to MyCUInfo.